LevelbossMike/ember-statecharts/README.md

 TODOs
 ----------

-- [ ] implement nested statecharts
 - [ ] figure out a nice way to visualize states in your application
 - [ ] provide a statechart component that can be included in styleguides
-- [ ] Rewrite the addon in typescript

 License
 ------------------------------------------------------------------------------